b005t3r/Starling-Extension-BatchRenderer/README.md

 * fragment shader's job is sending a pixel color to the output
 * values can be passed from vertex to fragment shader via VARYING (v) registers; each value passed this way will be interpolated between vertices, acording to the pixel position fragment shader is outputing color for

 Out vertex shader is a simple, standard one - probably most of your vertex shaders will look very similar.
 First it send the current position to the output, then it passes interpolated UVs to the fragment shader.
-But But t
+But the interesting thing is not what it does, but how it does it.

+As you can see there's no hardcoded registers there.
+Each vertex attribute register (va) is being accessed using the getVertexAttribute() method and a string, used when setting a vertex format.